-Many rings have markings or symbols that are stamped on the inside of the band, but not many people know what the markings mean.
+Many pieces of jewelry have markings or symbols that are stamped on them, but not many people know what the markings mean.

-So, what does it mean when a ring is marked or stamped with “950”?
+So, what does it mean when Jewelry is marked or stamped with “950”?

-Rings are marked or stamped with a 950 if they are 95% pure metal and 5% alloy metal.
-The 950 mark means that the metal the ring is made out of is nearly completely pure and is of high quality.
-Silver, platinum, and palladium rings are typically marked with 950, as well as other silver metals.
+Jewelry is marked or stamped with a 950 if they are 95% pure metal and 5% alloy metal.
+The 950 mark means that the metal the Jewelry is made out of is nearly completely pure and of high quality.
+Silver, platinum, and palladium Jewely are typically marked with 950, as well as other silver metals.

-Now that you know a little bit about why rings are marked with 950, you may be wondering what the other numbers that are stamped on the inside of rings mean.
+Now that you know a little bit about why rings are marked with 950, you may be wondering what the other numbers that are stamped on jewelry mean.

-Most rings have something if you look closely!
+Most Jewelries have something if you look closely!